 Karate is described as a Japanese martial art whose physical aspects seek the progression of protective and counter-attacking body movements.
 The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects concentrate on the all round improvement of the individual.
 This is caused by the discipline and persistent effort required in training.

 Beneficial for the cardiovascular system, great for conditioning and mental clarity.
 Will teach self-discipline and the capability to follow guidance under pressure.
 Practitioners of Karate typically continue with the martial art into later life.
 It provides a sense of achievement only achievable by way of certain sports activities and martial arts.

 Providing Karate classes in Slade Green intended for individuals from all areas of life both men and women.
 We offer lessons for people from beginner level right through to experienced Karate enthusiasts.
 Our Karate students might be male or female, old or young, we’re able to help people from all walks of life, irrespective of their sex or age group.

 Karate practice (Slade Green ) – Our Karate Classes in Slade Green

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Slade Green .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Slade Green .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.